Will Blockchain address the existing issues of KYC?

 Blockchain KYC has the potential to improve the procedures of AML and KYC.
 However, it is not without challenges.
 Some of the challenges encountered by Blockchain KYC are as follows: –

-Standardisation of KYC domain in the same jurisdiction is simple.
-However, cross jurisdictional standardisation with different national and regional regulators increases the efficiency of blockchain but is challenging to accomplish.
+Standardization of KYC domain in the same jurisdiction is simple.
+However, cross-jurisdictional standardization with different national and regional regulators increases the efficiency of blockchain but is challenging to accomplish.